 Then I realized that if I had a second power strip on the right side of the bench, I could plug in my shop vac and clean the entire shop or setup my planer there without having to bother with an extension cord.

 That took care of all of the power requirements, but I still wanted to find a way to move the bench around when needed.
-And for that, Rockler was nice enough to send us a set of their workbench casters with quick release plates to try out which ended up working really well.
+And for that, I used a set of workbench casters with quick release plates which ended up working really well.